 VI.
 Graduate Council Organization

-The Graduate Council elects a chairperson from among its members.
+Officers: The officers will be members of the Graduate Council when nominated and elected by the Council.
+The officers of the Graduate Council will consist of a chair and vice-chair.

+The Graduate Council elects a vice-chairperson from among its members at the first meeting of the academic year.
+The elected member serves as vice-chair for the current academic year and serves as chair for the subsequent academic year.
+The outgoing chair (past-chair) serves during the subsequent academic year as a non-voting representative to advise and assist the chair.

 A member of the Graduate Office staff serves as non-voting secretary.
-A majority of the active members of the Graduate Council constitute a quorum.
+A majority of the voting members of the Graduate Council constitutes a quorum.

 F. AMENDMENTS

-Amendments to the Basic Document may be initiated by the Graduate Council or by at least twenty percent of the Graduate Faculty.
+Amendments to the Graduate Council Constitution may be initiated by the Graduate Council or by at least twenty percent of the Graduate Faculty.
 All amendments must be approved by a majority vote of the Graduate Council before being submitted in writing to all members of the Graduate Faculty at least twenty (20) class days prior to a vote during the regular academic year.
 The Dean of the Graduate College shall poll the General Faculty by written ballot.
 Amendments approved by a majority of those voting shall be adopted.

 APPENDIX I